Nationally Recognized Service Animal Identification

-Protected by Federal & Provincial Human Rights Laws in Canada
+and the Federal & Provincial Human Rights Laws in Canada;

 Registering your dog with us grants you documentation, tools, and assistance to bypass inconveniences and fully leverage the advantages of your service dog or emotional support animal.
 We are a global service animal registration platform with an in-house legal support team specialized in service animal registration and certification in the US, Canada, the UK, and parts of the EU.
-And comes with 24/7 lifetime assistance.
+We provide 24/7 lifetime assistance.
 We offer a 14-day money-back guarantee with immediate digital ID and certification access.

 Get your service dog certification and identification card now

-Please provide the ESA Animal’s name, the name of the handler, email address and a photo of the ESA Animal (note: the information entered below must be exactly as you want them to appear on the ID card).
+Please provide the Emotional Support Animal's name, the name of the handler, email address and a photo of the Emotional Support Animal (note: the information entered below must be exactly as you want it to appear on the ID card).

 With a registered service dog ID or documentation, it might be easier to gain access to public areas without being questioned extensively.
 Although businesses are only allowed to ask limited questions under the ADA, having an ID can make things smoother.